smgerlich/MoviePage/README.md

 1. Python 2.7.9 (I think it should work with any 2.7.x version, but no guarantees).
 2. The Google Python API client.
 To get the API client, use

-		$ pip install --upgrade google-api-python-client
+		$ sudo pip install --upgrade google-api-python-client

 Instructions to run:

 1. Clone the repository from github or download the zip and extract.
 2. Open MoviePage.py to edit it and insert a Youtube API key in line 4.
 I've included my API key in the email submitting this project to Udacity.
 To anyone other than Udacity, git yer own dang key.
+3. On Mac and Linux, give executable permissions to server.py, MoviePage.py and media.py:

+		$ chmod +x server.py
+		$ chmod +x MoviePage.py
+		$ chmod +x media.py
+		$ chmod +x media.pyc

-3. Run server.py to start a light http server with basic CGI scripting.
+4. Run server.py to start a light http server with basic CGI scripting.
-4. Open a Chrome window to http://localhost:8000/MoviePage.py.
+5. Open a Chrome window to http://localhost:8000/MoviePage.py.
 The CSS is a little off in IE and FF, and it is really slow in IE.

 I used this project as an opportunity to learn a little bit about Google's Polymer framework, but